falkTX/kuriborosu/README.md

 * Specify 1 input file to read (can be an audio or MIDI file, optionally also just a number of seconds)
 * Specify what plugins to run after, in order of processing

-Koriborosu will run the plugins and generate an audio file at the end with its output.
+Kuriborosu will run the plugins and generate an audio file at the end with its output.

 This can be used to: